 5) Attending your mandatory hearing

 Our Fair Fees

 Attorney fees vary depending on a number of factors including whether you are filing alone or are filing jointly with a spouse.
 Additional complexities may increase the cost.
-Examples of complexities to a bankruptcy include whether the Debtor owns or owned real estate, businesses, the nature of the Debtor’s assets, and whether there is an emergency filing required.
+Examples of complexities to a bankruptcy include, amount of debt, total number of creditors, whether the Debtor owns or owned real estate, businesses, the nature of the Debtor’s assets, and whether there is an emergency filing required.